-The IEEEDuino contest is a hardware design and build contest.
-Selected students have one week to build, program, test, and demonstrate hardware, either individually or in teams of up to three, and entries are judged in accordance with the criteria detailed on the IEEEDuino web page.
-Winners will be awarded prizes as described and all entries will receive a participation certificate.
+The IEEEDuino – IEEE Region 8 Student Hardware Contest is an exciting challenge where participants, either individually or in teams, design, build, program, and demonstrate a working hardware prototype within a limited timeframe.
+The competition promotes creativity, engineering skills, and problem-solving abilities in embedded systems, electronics, and hardware-software integration.
+After entries are judged, winners will be awarded prizes as described and all eligible entries will receive a participation certificate.
 All students that wish to enter the contest must submit a proposal and design document in advance of the ‘design stage’ deadline to be considered for the contest.

 By participating in this contest, participants agree to abide by the terms and conditions as established by IEEE.
 IEEE reserves the right to qualify all submissions and to reject any submissions that do not meet the requirements for participation as established by IEEE.